s-victor/TinyPedal/docs/customization.md

     Duplicate selected preset with a new name.

 * Rename
     Rename selected preset with a new name.
+This option is not available for locked preset.

 * Delete
     Delete selected preset with confirmation.
+This option is not available for locked preset.

 [**`Back to Top`**](#)